 - Paul G. Keat, Philik.
-Y. Young, Sreejata Banerjee, "Managerial Economics", Pearson, New Delhi, 2012/Latest Edition. - Paul A. Samuelson, William D. Nordhaus, Managerial Economics, McGraw-Hill/Irwin, New York, 2015/latest Edition

-- Apply the essential concepts and principles of managerial economics in business decisions. - Demonstrate the knowledge of demand and supply conditions in the market. - Comprehend the skills to examine and estimate the production and cost behaviour in short run and long run for analysing the effect of economies and dis-economies of scale on the business. - Illustrate competition strategies, including costing, pricing, product differentiation, and market environment according to the natures of products and the structures of the Markets. - Acquire the knowledge of macroeconomic variables and apply the data for forward planning and decision making in the dynamic environment.
+Y. Young, Sreejata Banerjee, "Managerial Economics", Pearson, New Delhi, 2012/Latest Edition. - Paul A. Samuelson, William D. Nordhaus, Managerial Economics, McGraw-Hill/Irwin, New York, 2015/latest Edition c Outcomes.
+CO1 Apply the essential concepts and principles of managerial economics in business decisions.
+CO2 Demonstrate the knowledge of demand and supply conditions in the market.
+CO3 Comprehend the skills to examine and estimate the production and cost behavior in the short run and long run for analysing the effect of economies and dis-economies of scale on the business.
+CO4 Illustrate competition strategies, including costing, pricing, product differentiation, and market environment according to the natures of products and the structures of the Markets.
+CO5 Acquire the knowledge of macroeconomic variables and apply the data for forward planning

-PO1 PO2 PO3 PO4 PO5 PO6 PO7 PSO1 PSO2 PSO3 PSO4
+PO1 PO2 PO3 PO4 PO5 PSO1 PSO2

-CO1 3 2 0 2 1 1 2
+CO1 3 2 - 2 1 1 2

-CO2 2 2 0 1 1 1 2
+CO2 2 2 - 1 1 1 2

-СОЗ 2 2 1 0 1 1 1
+СОЗ 2 2 1 - 1 1 1

-CO4 3 2 1 0 0 0 1
+CO4 3 2 1 - - - 1

-CO5 2 2 1 1 1 0 1
+CO5 2 2 1 1 1 - 1